Pierce County Sheriff Ed Troyer faces calls for resignation over confrontation with Black newspaper carrier

 Troyer denied that he’d misrepresented the facts of that case.

+Incidents of dishonesty involving law enforcement officers, when confirmed, can land them on a so-called “Brady list” — a prosecutor’s accounting of those with credibility issues.
+During court cases, prosecutors generally are required to divulge information about law enforcement witnesses with credibility problems.

+Pierce County Prosecuting Attorney Mary Robnett, whose office empanels a committee that routinely reviews information about officer honesty issues, said in a email Friday: “I anticipate that our committee will review the news reports and perhaps other materials involving this event.”

-In a statement, Pierce County Council Chair Derek Young emphasized Troyer is a separately elected official not under the control of the council or county executive, but said the council “is concerned” and eager to get more information about the Jan.
-27 incident.
+Pierce County Council Chair Derek Young emphasized in a statement on Friday that Troyer is a separately elected official not under the control of the council or county executive, but said the council “is concerned” and eager to get more information about the incident.

 “The values of the Pierce County Council promote civility, equity, and acceptance.
 We take this situation seriously and know that public trust in law enforcement is paramount,” Young’s statement said.
 “As we have more information, we will have a better sense of appropriate next steps available to us.
 We remain committed to working toward making our county a place where every resident feels safe.”